 - when and where it was planted in the garden

 - horticultural, culinary, medicinal, or economic uses of the plant

 - geographic range of the species

 The Arboretum maintains a Geographic Information System (GIS) and digital maps that are linked to the plant records.

 The Arboretum's documented plant collections are used by researchers in a variety of fields.
 Recent studies have focused on natural pest control methods, DNA analysis of evolutionary relationships among plant groups, plant susceptibility to disease, genome classification, and plant-insect interactions.
 Other researchers study the wildlife in the Arboretum, the water quality in the creek, the history of the site, or the ways people use the gardens.

-For more information about conducting research at the Arboretum, contact our Director of Collections, Mary Burke at (530) 752-3150 or firstname.lastname@example.org.
+For more information about conducting research at the Arboretum and Public Garden, contact our Director of Conservation and Environmental Leadership, Mary Burke at (530) 752-3150 or firstname.lastname@example.org.

 Recent Research in the UC Davis Arboretum

 2015, Griffin Hall, Megan Morris & Dr. Rachel Vannette (UC Davis) are studying the nectar-associated microbial communities within Epilobium canum (California fuchsia) and other California native species.

 Molecular Phylogenetic Study of Arboretum Oaks